Spreetail/solution-fitness-framework/README.md

 For example, legacy systems are commonly considered unhealthy, with traits like repeated code and less-than confident development.
 This general “feeling” can be confirmed through other subjective side-effects, like long build times and long spin-up times for new developers working on the system.
 Refactoring work put into legacy systems can improve subjective feelings, but the subjective nature of the changes make them a risk to include in development sprints.

-Spreetail is a measurment driving organization, so the subjective feelings surrounding legacy systems have been difficult to address without the ability to measure the positive effects of refactoring.
+Spreetail is a measurement driving organization, so the subjective feelings surrounding legacy systems have been difficult to address without the ability to measure the positive effects of refactoring.

 ## Measurement Method
 Overall Solution Fitness is measured as average percent complete.
 Percent complete is measured through the evaluation of each Solution Fitness Parameter across each critical codebase.
-A cross-functional team sets acceptance criteria for each Solution Fitness Paramter and evaluates how well each solution adheres to the parameter requirements.
+A cross-functional team sets acceptance criteria for each Solution Fitness Parameter and evaluates how well each solution adheres to the parameter requirements.
 Adherence to each of the parameters will give a codebase a percent complete metric.
 Percent complete metrics are averaged across all critical codebases to arrive at an average percent complete.

 ### Critical Codebases?
 Codebases are defined as critical if they meet any of the following criteria: